CSCfi/csc-user-guide/docs/articles/csd.md

 *   The Cambridge Structural _Database_ [CSD](http://www.ccdc.cam.ac.uk/products/csd_system)
 *   _Software_ for search, retrieval, display and analysis of CSD contents: ConQuest, VISTA, PreQuest, Superstar, Mercury GOLD and CSD-CrossMiner.

 The Cambridge Structural Database is a collection of small-molecule organic and organometallic crystal structures determined by X-ray and neutron diffraction techniques.
 The present database consists of more than 900 000 entries.
-Since 2015 CSC has obtained a national license which allows unlimited installations for academic usage, as well as, access to WebCSD from institutional IP address range.
-Currently, the following universities have access to CSD: Aalto, Helsinki, Oulu, Eastern-Finland, Jyväskylä, Turku, Åbo Akademi, Lappeenranta University of Technology, Finnish Defence Forces University.
-If you want your university added, fill in the [License agreement](https://research.csc.fi/documents/48467/73370/CCDC+License+Agreement+Template.pdf/bea49ea1-a6ee-4e7e-94d3-9b7ef8e3a361) below and contact Atte via CSC [Service Desk](https://research.csc.fi/support)

-### License agreement

-Using the CSD components requires adhering [to these conditions](https://research.csc.fi/documents/48467/73370/CCDC+License+Agreement+Template.pdf/bea49ea1-a6ee-4e7e-94d3-9b7ef8e3a361).
-If your university is not listed above, fill in this document, sign, scan and email to servicedesk at CSC.

 Software to access and analyse CSD entries: